Carniverous19/helium-DIY-middleman/README.md

 ### Installation and Startup

-On your miner, install Middleman in its own working directory.
 You may need to get Make.

 `sudo apt-get install make`

-Now, let's do it.
+Now install Middleman in its own working directory.
+Go to /helium-DIY-middleman and

     sudo make install